Max-Hailperin/Operating-Systems-and-Middleware--Supporting-Controlled-Interaction/README.md

 format.
 Those who just want to read the book in its current form are likely to find it easier to obtain a ready-made PDF file from the web.

-More information about this book can be found by visiting https://gustavus.edu/mcs/max/os-book/
+More information about this book can be found at https://gustavus.edu/mcs/max/os-book/

 ## Recreating the PDF file